-- 10. Y. M. C. A. HALL.-Erected in 1893 and devoted to the work of the Association.
-It has a well-furnished audience room and a committee and reading room. - built in 1895 by a contribution of Mr. William G. Baker, of Buckeystown, Md., as a thank-offering.
+- 10. Y. M. C. A. Hall.-Erected in 1893 and devoted to the work of the Association.
+It has a well-furnished audience room and a committee and reading room. - II.
+BAKER CHAPEL.-This is a stone structure built in 1895 by a contribution of Mr. William G. Baker, of Buckeystown, Md., as a thank-offering.
 The students assemble here on Sunday morning for Sunday-school, and on Sunday evening the President of the College preaches during the school year. - 12, 13 and 14.
 Professors' Residences.-One for the Professor of Mathematics built in 1896, and another for the Professor of French built in 1899, and another bought and improved in 1901. - 15.
-Alumni Hall.-This is the largest and most expensive structure which has yet been built at the College.
+ALUMNI HALL.-This is the largest and most expensive structure which has yet been built at the College.
 It was completed in 1899, has two stories and a basement, with extreme width of eighty-three feet and depth of one hundred and nine feet.
 In the first story are the assembly, committee and banqueting rooms of the Alumni Association and the halls of the Literary Societies.
 The second story contains an auditorium, with main floor and balcony and stage, capable of seating twelve hundred persons. - 16, 17 and 18.
-RESIDENCES.-Owned by the College and occupied by the Chief Engineer, the Butler and the Watchman.
+Residences.-Owned by the College and occupied by the Chief Engineer, the Butler and the Watchman.